“How was your day?” I asked K as we walked home.

 Should I be sad that my daughter had to invent imaginary friends?
 Or should I be glad that she found a way to manage the situation?
 Better to focus on the positives and give her approval for doing something constructive.

 “It was!” she said.
 During the rest of the walk home, she talked animatedly about Sarah and Sally, and we invited them into the house to have a snack with us.
 There was no moping, no sadness, no self-pity about the afternoon.

 As I sit here overanalyzing my child’s life (a requirement for a mom blogger) instead of getting ready for bed, I am left with two thoughts.
 One is that I am really grateful to have some tools to help me discuss painful social encounters with my daughter.

-The second is that I will monitor the situation by checking in with Katie in a few days to see how lunch and recess are going.
+The second is that I will monitor the situation by checking in with K in a few days to see how lunch and recess are going.
 Imaginary friends are a good solution for an occasional rough afternoon, which is all this probably was, but not a good long-term plan.

-Honestly, Katie seems to be doing fine.
+Honestly, K seems to be doing fine.
 She is excited to go to school in the mornings; she gets invited to play dates regularly, and she goes to birthday parties.
 These are all ways that parents can reassure themselves that a kid is functioning well socially.